 after several days or weeks after you stop taking the drug.
 Talk with your doctor before stopping any medication.

 If you have a rash along with fever, fatigue, headache, muscle pains, upset stomach, vomiting, and belly pain, you might have a “hypersensitivity reaction,” which can happen with several HIV medications, including:

 - Abacavir (Ziagen) and medications that have abacavir in them (Epzicom, Triumeq, and Trizivir)

 - Dolutegravir (Tivicay) and medications that have dolutegravir in them (Triumeq, Dovato, and Juluca)

 - Nevirapine (Viramune)

-- Painful skin or itching
+- Painful red or purplish rash

-- Talk with your doctor about over-the-counter medication, such as antihistamine or hydrocortisone, to help with itching.
+- Talk with your doctor about over-the-counter medication, such as an antihistamine or hydrocortisone, to help with itching.